+Questions 7

+Psychology 6

+Health 6

+Science 6

+Miscellaneous 6

+General Information 6

+Story 6

+Tourism 6

 Linguistics 5

 Interview 5

 Politics 5

 Education and Literature 5

 Exclamation 4

 Total 110

-2. Text to Speech
+3.2 Text to Speech

-The general design for this TTS model involves a two-stage process.
-[23].
+The general design for this TTS model involves a two-stage process (Li et al., 2024).
 The first model converts text data into Mel spectrograms, and the second model takes these Mel spectrograms as input, producing binary sound wave representations.
 These sound waves, when played, generate human speech.
-This structure is illustrated in the accompanying diagram and shown in Figure.
-1.
+This structure is illustrated in the accompanying diagram and showed in Figure 1.

-Figure.
-1. Text to Mel to Waveform
+Figure 1: Text to Mel to Waveform

-3. Tacotron 2
+3.2.1 Tacotron 2

-The methodology presented in our previous work [14], as shown in Figure.
-2, entails generating a dataset consisting of "text, audio" pairs from a single female speaker.
-This dataset is then subjected to preprocessing procedures, including text normalization, to prepare the data for our TTS system.
-For the prediction of Mel spectrograms, we utilized a sequence-to-sequence synthesis network that is based on Tacotron2.
-[4].
-These spectrograms are then transformed into audible sounds using the WaveGlow vocoder [15].
+The methodology presented in our previous work (Muhamad et al., 2024), as shown in Figure 2, entails generating a dataset consisting of "text, audio" pairs from a single female speaker.
+This dataset is then subjected to preprocessing procedures, including text normalization, in order to prepare the data for our TTS system.
+For the prediction of Mel spectrograms, we utilized a sequence-to-sequence synthesis network that is based on Tacotron2 (Shen et al., 2018a).
+These spectrograms are then transformed into audible sounds using the WaveGlow vocoder (Prenger et al., 2019).
 Tacotron2's streamlined end-to-end design, including its acoustic model and vocoder stages, is well-suited for Kurdish because of its straightforward phonetic structure, which requires less input compared to more intricate languages.
 The proposed model utilized a recurrent neural network to produce Mel spectrograms from given textual input.
 Subsequently, the WaveGlow vocoder converts these spectrograms into waveforms.
 The Tacotron2 model and WaveGlow vocoder are trained separately on our comprehensive Kurdish voice corpus.

-Figure.
-2. The block diagram from our previously published methodology
+Figure 2: The block diagram from our previously published methodology (Muhamad et al., 2024)

-4. Vocoder Architecture
+3.2.2 Vocoder Architecture